Joanne Fush1

 Citations

-William Oldham was born on 26 June 1568 in All Saints Parish, Derbyshire, England.2 He married Philipa Sowter, daughter of Thomas Sowter, on 17 November 1588 in All Saints Parish, Derbyshire, England.2 His death date has not been found.
+William Oldham was born on 26 June 1568 in All Saints Parish, Derbyshire, England.1 He married Philipa Sowter, daughter of John Sowter, on 17 November 1588 in All Saints Parish, Derbyshire, England.2 William Oldham died before 26 June 1636.2 He was buried on 26 June 1636 in All Saints Parish, Derbyshire, England.2

 William was also known as John.3